Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

+---
+uid: Tizen.Wearable.CircularUI.doc.CirclePage
+summary: CirclePage control guide
+---

 # CirclePage
-CirclePage derives from Xamarin.Forms.Page.
+CirclePage derives from [Xamarin.Forms.Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/).
 This visual element occupies all of the wearable screen.

 ![CirclePage](data/circlepage.png) ![CircleSurfaceItem](data/circlepage_surfaceitem.png)

 ## Overview
-`CirclePage` is container of any control that use circleObject or rotary event. if you want to use any circle control or to handle rotary event. you have to use CirclePage.
+`CirclePage` is container of any control that use circleObject or rotary event. if you want to use any circle control or to handle rotary event. you have to use `CirclePage`.
-CirclePage can set bottom button and circle ProgressBar and circle Slider and MoreOption on it's own.
+`CirclePage` can set bottom button(`ActionButtonItem`) and `CircleProgressBar` and `CircleSlider` and `MoreOption` on it's own.

-**WARNNING: `CircleListView`, `CircleDateTimeSelector`, `CircleScroller`, `CircleStepper` must be contained by `CirclePage` or `CircleSurfaceEffectBehavior` should be added in `Behaviors` of `Page` that contain these Control.
+**WARNNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contain these Control.
 If other `page` contains these control.
 It may cause exception or control can not be displayed.**

-* bottom button
+* bottom button(ActionButtonItem)
     - Semicircular button is shown at bottom of screen. refer to below image.

     ![bottom_button](data/bottom_button.png)

-* Circle ProgressBar
+* CircleProgressBar
     - Circle ProgressBar shows the progress status of a given task with the circular design.

     ![circle_progressbar](data/circle_progressbar.png)

-* Circle Slider
+* CircleSlider
     - Circle Slider changes value corresponding to rotary events. this shows a circle bar at the edge of the circle screen.
 You can change radius of circle bar with modifying radius value.